Bitflow SDK

 • SelectedSwapRoute: Represents a selected swap route with its details.

-• QuoteResult: Represents the result of a quote request.
+• QuoteResult: Represents the result of a quote request, including the best RouteQuote and all possible routes.

 • SwapExecutionData: Represents the data needed to execute a swap.